maasblender/maasblender.github.io/docs/index.md

 sidebar_position: 1
 ---

-# MaaS Blender Guide
+# MaaS Blender
-We will provide getting started guide for MaaS Blender soon.
+MaaS Blender is an open-source multi-mobility simulation platform which aims to evaluate MaaS (Mobility as a Service) by utilizing several mobility simulators.